 - A one-page statement of career interests and objectives describing how attendance at the SOBP meeting will facilitate achieving your goals.

 Notification of Award and Abstract Submission Instructions:

-- Applicants will be notified of award decision by the end of November.
+- Applicants will be notified of award decision by early December.

 - Applicants chosen for an award must confirm that they will attend the meeting within one (1) week of notification of selection.

-- After award notification is made, you will be asked to enter your abstract by mid-December.
-Do not submit your abstract prior to award notification.
+- After award notification is made, you will be asked to enter a Late Breaking Poster Abstract.